trevorsaudi/trevorsaudi.github.io/content/posts/2023-07-19_red_team02/index.md

 - Basic programming knowledge

+## Why?

+- In my red teaming journey, the emphasis on writing custom toolset always plays a big role in understanding the current threat landscape, emulating what adversaries are doing and I guess... it's just fun!

 ## The PE file structure

 - The `portable executable` also called the Windows executable file format is a data structure that in Windows that holds information necessary for the execution of files.